amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 </li>
 ```
 Notice that we are adding a local variable in the template `#updateTodo`.
 Then we use it to get the value like `updateTodo.value` and pass it to a function.
 We want to update the variables on `blur` (when you click somewhere else) or on `enter`.
-Let's add the function that actually updates the value in the compenent.
+Let's add the function that actually updates the value in the component.

 Also, notice that we have a new CSS class applied to the element called `editing`.
 This is going to take care through CSS to hide and show the input element when needed.